microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge02.md

 ## Introduction

-In this challenge, you will implement the Health Architecture FHIR Converter sample reference architecture to extract, transform, and load patient clinical data from EHR (Electronic Health Record) systems.
-You will generate synthetic patient clinical data in C-CDA format for conversion to FHIR Bundle and ingest them into FHIR server.
+In this challenge, you will implement the Health Architecture FHIR Converter sample reference architecture to ingest, transform, and load patient clinical data into FHIR server.
+You will generate synthetic patient clinical data, convert them into FHIR Bundle and ingest them into FHIR server.
 To generate synthetic patient data, you will use **[SyntheaTM Patient Generator](https://github.com/synthetichealth/synthea#syntheatm-patient-generator)** open source Java tool to simulate patient clinical data in HL7 C-CDA format.

 ### Clinical data ingest and convert Scenario
-In this scenario, you will develop a logic app based workflow to perform the conversion from C-CDA to FHIR using the **[FHIR Converter Conversion API](https://github.com/microsoft/FHIR-Converter/blob/master/docs/api-summary.md)** with C-CDA template and import the resulting FHIR bundle into FHIR server.
+In this scenario, you will develop a logic app based workflow to perform the C-CDA-to-FHIR conversion using **[FHIR Converter API](https://github.com/microsoft/FHIR-Converter/blob/master/docs/api-summary.md)** and import the resulting FHIR bundle into FHIR server.

 ![Ingest and Convert](../images/fhir-convert-samples-architecture.jpg)

 ## Description

-You will deploy Health Architecture samples for C-CDA to FHIR ingest and convert scenarios below:
+You will deploy Health Architecture samples for C-CDA-to-FHIR ingest and convert scenarios as follows:
-- Deploy **[FHIR Converter to Azure](https://github.com/microsoft/FHIR-Converter#deploying-the-fhir-converter)** using the **[Quickstart template](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent)** to expose the C-CDA Conversion service at `https://<SERVICE_NAME>.azurewebsites.net/api/convert/cda/ccd.hbs`.
+- Deploy **[FHIR Converter](https://github.com/microsoft/FHIR-Converter#deploying-the-fhir-converter)** to Azure using the **[Quickstart template](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent)** to expose the C-CDA Conversion service endpoint: `https://<SERVICE_NAME>.azurewebsites.net/api/convert/cda/ccd.hbs`.
-- Create and deploy a logic app based workflow to perform the conversion from Synthea generated C-CDA XML to FHIR bundle JSON and import the resulting FHIR bundle into FHIR server.
-You logic app needs to perform the following steps for C-CDA to FHIR conversion and load workflow:
+- Deploy a new logic app based workflow to perform the C-CDA-to-FHIR conversion and import the resulting FHIR bundle into FHIR server.
+   Hint:
+   Your logic app needs to perform the following steps in the workflow:
-    - Step 1: Create a new Logic App that is triggered whenever a new BLOB is added or modified.
+    - Step 1: Create a new BLOB triggered Logic App.
-    - Step 2: Get BLOB content for the HTTP Request body of FHIR Convert API call.
+    - Step 2: Get BLOB content as Request Body and call FHIR Converter API.
-    - Step 3: Get HTTP Response body from FHIR Convert API call.
+    - Step 3: Get Response Body returned from FHIR Converter API call.
-    - Step 4: Import response body (FHIR bundle) into FHIR Server using **[FHIR Server Proxy](https://github.com/rsliang/health-architectures/blob/master/FHIR/FHIRProxy/readme.md)** connection.
+    - Step 4: Import Response Body (FHIR bundle) into FHIR Server connected through **[FHIR Server Proxy](https://github.com/rsliang/health-architectures/blob/master/FHIR/FHIRProxy/readme.md)**.
 - Generate simulated patient data in C-CDA format using **[SyntheaTM Patient Generator](https://github.com/synthetichealth/synthea#syntheatm-patient-generator)**.
-- Copy the Synthea generated C-CDA patient data XML file in `./output/cda` folder to `fhirimport` BLOB container.
+- Copy the Synthea generated C-CDA patient data (XML) in `./output/cda` folder to `fhirimport` BLOB container.
 This will trigger the CCDAtoFHIR logic app convert and load workflow.
    - Hint: You can **[copy data to Azure Storage using Azure AzCopy via commandline](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10)** or **[copy data to Azure Storage via Azure Storage Explorer UI](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10#use-azcopy-in-azure-storage-explorer)**.
-- Retrieve newly loaded FHIR patient data in Postman.
+- Retrieve newl FHIR patient clinical data using Postman.

 ## Success Criteria